alexdesiqueira/fcn_microct/README.md

 To download this repository to your machine, please use `git`.
 It can be downloaded freely [at the project's page](https://git-scm.com/downloads).

-When `git` is installed, the following command on a [Linux](https://help.gnome.org/users/gnome-terminal/stable/)/[Mac OS](https://support.apple.com/guide/terminal/welcome/mac) Terminal or a [Windows PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/windows-powershell/install/installing-windows-powershell?view=powershell-7) downloads this repository.
+When `git` is installed, the following command on a [Linux](https://help.gnome.org/users/gnome-terminal/stable/)/[Mac OS](https://support.apple.com/guide/terminal/welcome/mac) Terminal or a [Windows PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/windows-powershell/install/installing-windows-powershell?view=powershell-7) downloads this repository to the subfolder `fcn_microct` in your current folder.

 ```bash
 $ git clone https://github.com/alexdesiqueira/fcn_microct.git fcn_microct
 ```

 The `$` represents the Terminal prompt.

+---

+**Using Git**

 For more information on how to use `git`, please check [its documentation](https://git-scm.com/doc).
+[Git Immersion](https://gitimmersion.com/) is also a great — and extensive — tour through Git fundamentals.

+---

 You need Python installed to execute the code.
 We recommend using the [Anaconda distribution](https://www.anaconda.com/products/individual); all necessary tools are pre-installed.
 For installation instructions and packages to different operating systems, please refer to their [downloads page](https://www.anaconda.com/products/individual#Downloads).
 The following command installs the necessary dependencies: